-Which Investors Matter for Global Equity Valuations and Expected Returns?
+Which Investors Matter for Equity Valuations and Expected Returns?

-A large literature in asset pricing decomposes valuation ratios into expected returns and expected growth rates of firm fundamentals to understand why valuation ratios vary across firms and over time.
-This literature leaves two fundamental questions unanswered: (i) what information do investors attend to in forming their demand beyond prices and (ii) how important are various investors in the price formation process?
+To understand why valuation ratios vary across firms and over time, a large literature in asset pricing decomposes these ratios into expected returns and expected growth rates of firm fundamentals.
+This literature leaves two fundamental questions unanswered: (i) what information do investors attend to in forming their demand beyond prices and (ii) how important are different investors in the price formation process?
 We use a demand system approach to answer both questions.
-Empirically, we show that a small set of characteristics explains the majority of variation in a panel of firm-level valuation ratios across countries.
-We then estimate an international asset demand system using investor-level holdings data in Great Britain and the United States, allowing for flexible substitution patterns within and across countries.
-We use this framework to measure the contribution of each institutional type in linking characteristics to prices and long-horizon expected returns.
-Investment advisors, largely driven by their size, are most influential among all institutional types.
-Conditional on size, hedge funds are the most, and long-term investors (insurance companies and pension funds) are the least influential.
+We first show that a small set of characteristics explains the majority of variation in a panel of firm-level valuation ratios across countries.
+We then estimate an asset demand system using investor-level holdings data, allowing for flexible substitution patterns within and across countries.
+We use this framework to measure the relative importance of investors — differentiated by type, size, and active share — for connecting firm characteristics to prices and long-horizon expected returns.

 Suggested Citation: Suggested Citation